Critical velocity of a two-dimensional superflow past a potential barrier of arbitrary penetrability: Analytical derivation of the critical velocity

-Finding the condition of existence of the superflow described by Eqs.~\eqref{Eq:HydroSFHydrau} and~\eqref{Eq:AC} is facilitated in the hodograph plane~\cite{Landau1987} where the nonlinear partial differential equation [first of Eqs.~\eqref{Eq:HydroSFHydrau}] is transformed into the following linear equation:
+Finding the condition of existence of the superflow described by Eqs.~\eqref{Eq:HydroSFHydrau} and~\eqref{Eq:AC} is facilitated in the hodograph plane~\cite{Landau1987} where the first of Eqs.~\eqref{Eq:HydroSFHydrau}, nonlinear, is transformed into the following linear equation: